wxFormBuilder/ticpp/readme.txt

 So many people have sent in bugs and ideas, that rather than list here we try to give credit due in the "changes.txt" file.

-TinyXml was originally written be Lee Thomason.
-(Often the "I" still in the documenation.)
-Lee reviews changes and releases new versions, with the help of Yves Berquin and the tinyXml community.
+TinyXML was originally written by Lee Thomason.
+(Often the "I" still in the documentation.)
+Lee reviews changes and releases new versions, with the help of Yves Berquin, Andrew Ellerton, and the tinyXml community.

-We appreciate your suggestions, and would love to know if you use TinyXml.
+We appreciate your suggestions, and would love to know if you use TinyXML.
 Hopefully you will enjoy it and find it useful.
 Please post questions, comments, file bugs, or contact us at:

 www.sourceforge.net/projects/tinyxml

-Lee Thomason,
+Lee Thomason, Yves Berquin, Andrew Ellerton
-Yves Berquin
 */